yuqian2003/MAS4POI/README.md

 - **Analyst:** Generates POI recommendations by analyzing user trajectory data and identifying trends in user behavior.
 - **UserAgent:** Manages user profiles and interacts with users to gather preferences.
 - **Searcher:** Responds to specific user queries by accessing external data sources.

+## Features

+- **Multi-Agent Collaboration:** Specializes LLMs into distinct roles to handle different stages of POI recommendation, such as data processing, recommendation generation, reflection, navigation, and user interaction.
+- **Extensibility:** Supports the integration of various LLMs and external tools, such as Wikipedia and Amap, to extend the system's capabilities beyond POI recommendation, including navigation and real-time Q&A.
+- **Cold Start Problem Mitigation:** Collaborating agents ensure robust performance even with limited user data, effectively addressing the cold start issue.
+- **Real-World Datasets:** Evaluated on two real-world datasets, providing empirical validation of the system's effectiveness.

 ## Installation